portworx/px-docs/scheduler/kubernetes/preprovisioned-volumes.md

   portworxVolume:
     volumeID: testvol
 ```
-Above `PersistentVolume` references an existing Portworx volume `testvol` created using pxctl.
-Notice that it also has labels.
+Above `PersistentVolume` references an existing Portworx volume `testvol` (Notice that metadata.name and spec.portworxVolume.volumeID must be volume-name-or-ID)  created using pxctl.Notice that it also has labels.
 We'll soon see how they can be useful.

 #### Creating PersistentVolumeClaim